blindnet-io/product-management/specifications/README.md

 ### Design

 Product design defines in detail the technical aspects of each architectural component of the product.
-It includes, for example, database models, or expected inputs/outputs of SDK functions and REST API routes.
-In some cases, like for example for REST API routes, the design is described together with the corresponding functional requirement.
+It includes, for example, database models, or expected inputs/outputs of SDK functions and REST API endpoints.
+In some cases, like for example for REST API endpoints, the design is described together with the corresponding functional requirement.